Skip to content

 We are focused on recency bias.
 A midweek Stableford won with 46 points by a high-handicapper sticks in the brain.
 Our minds fill in the rest of the gaps.

-But on the basis of this data, another picture emerges.
+But on the basis of this data, another picture seems to emerge.
 Low handicappers can win under WHS and – at least in my recent experience – they are.
 I’d be interested to see what figures emerge from your own clubs, or whether England Golf, or any other governing body, has statistics on who is coming out on top in events.

 That way we can focus on numbers rather than noise.